dotlang/language/README.md

 Each task has an unbounded mailbox which can accept messages from any other task.
 Sending to an invalid task will return immediately with a false result indicating send has failed.
 Receive with an empty inbox, will block the current process.
 You can use built-in functions to access current task's functionality (pick a message from mailbox, send a message to another task, ...).

-For some exclusive resources (e.g. sockets) operations are implemented using tasks to hide inherent mutability of their underlying resources (Example 3).

 **Syntax**

 1. Parallel execute `output := expression`